 Author: Greg Rees

-The five-star luxury camping and touring haven that is Trevornick, at stunning Holywell Bay on the rugged north Cornish coast, has introduced swanky new static caravans decked out to the standards of superior family holiday cottages.
+The five-star luxury camping and touring haven that is Trevornick holiday park, at stunning Holywell Bay on the rugged north Cornish coast, has introduced swanky new static caravans decked out to the standards of superior family holiday cottages.

 We even took Nana and Granddad along, because although avid campers and caravaners in their youth they’re the wrong side of 80 now – yet these sumptuous 26 statics are ideal for extended family get-togethers because of all the extra comfort, space and luxury provided.